Specialist treatment therapy in Highams Park for Lateral hip pain (GTPS).

 In GTPS, the gluteal tendons often show tendinopathy.

-ctivate tendon cells (tenocytes), increase growth factor release and promote healthier collagen remodeling.
+Shockwaves therapy activate tendon cells (tenocytes), increases growth factor release and promotes healthier collagen remodelling.
 This improves tendon strength and load tolerance.

 2. Improves blood flow